LaurentiuGabriel/gpt-trading-agent/README.md

 - Portfolio Tracking: A dedicated page to view your complete trade history, current holdings, and overall portfolio performance, including value over time.

 - Persistent Portfolio: All trades are saved to a local portfolio.csv file, so your data is preserved between sessions.

+- Congress trades on specific stocks can be performed through the QuantiQ API.

 ## Getting Started
 Follow these instructions to get the application running on your local machine.